OSTrails at Open Repositories 2025: Bridging Research Workflows with Interoperability APIs

 The Poster at a Glance

-TU Wien, the technical lead for OSTrails, showcased a poster titled “TU Wien & OSTrails: Connecting services”, demonstrating how the project’s service-agnostic APIs are helping to build interoperable workflows across a range of research infrastructure platforms.
-These include tools for Data Management Plans (DMPs), Scientific Knowledge Graphs (SKGs), and FAIR assessment.
+TU Wien, the technical lead for OSTrails and one of the project's 24 national and thematic pilot institutions, showcased a poster titled “TU Wien & OSTrails: Connecting services”.
+It focused on how service-agnostic APIs and interoperability specifications developed within the project are enabling more seamless interactions between tools for Data Management Plans (DMPs), Scientific Knowledge Graphs (SKGs), and FAIR assessment.

 Why It Matters